yura415/lastfm-booster/README.md

         lastfm-booster --method auth

-, it will start express server, that will listens on port 3000.
+, it will start http server, that will listens on port 3000.

 Aviable methods